Knott's Berry Farm: New owners

 In the 1990s, after Walter and Cordelia died, their children decided to sell off their businesses.

 In 1995, the Knott family sold the food specialty business to ConAgra Inc, which later resold the brand to The J.M.
 Smucker Company in 2008.
 In 2024, Smuckers discontinued sale of the Knott's Berry Farm jams in grocery stores.

 On December 29, 1997, the Knott family sold the amusement park operations to Cedar Fair.
 Initially, the Knotts were given an opportunity to sell the park to The Walt Disney Company.
 The park would have been amalgamated into the Disneyland Resort and converted into Disney's America, which had previously failed to be built near Washington, D.C.
-The Knotts refused to sell the park to Disney out of fear that most of what Walter Knott had built would be eliminated.
+The Knotts refused to sell the park to Disney out of concern that most of what Walter Knott had built would be eliminated.

 In the late 1990s, Cedar Fair also acquired the Buena Park Hotel, located at the northwest corner of Grand and Crescent avenues.
 It was then brought up to Radisson standards and branded Radisson Resort Hotel as a franchise.
 In 2004, the park renamed the Radisson Resort Hotel the Knott's Berry Farm Resort Hotel.